 Head of Research Center, Americas and Europe, Global Research & Analysis Team

-Fabio Assolini joined Kaspersky’s Global Research and Analysis Team (GReAT), which boasts the industry’s top analysts, in July 2009 to primarily focus on one of the most dynamic countries in Latin America: Brazil.
-Fabio’s responsibilities include the analysis of virus, cyber attacks, banking trojans and other types of malware that originate from Brazil and the rest of the region.
-He particularly focuses on the research and detection of banking trojans.
+Fabio Assolini is a director of Kaspersky’s Global Research and Analysis Team in Latin America.
+Fabio joined Kaspersky’s Global Research & Analysis Team (GReAT), which boasts the industry’s top analysts, in July 2009 to primarily focus on one of the most dynamic countries in Latin America: Brazil.
+Fabio’s responsibilities include the analysis of viruses, cyberattacks, banking trojans and other types of malware that originate from Brazil and the rest of the region.
+He particularly focuses on the research and the detection of banking trojans.
 In November 2012, he was promoted to senior security researcher.
-Since 2006, Fabio has been a voluntary member of the security community Linha Defensiva (Defensive Line), a non-government organization.
-In addition, he is a member of the Alliance of Security Analysis Professionals (ASAP), a network of NGOs, professionals and individuals dedicated to providing security related support to end users.
-Fabio has more than five years of experience as a malware analyst and possesses a university degree in Computer Science.Kaspersky GReAT experts uncovered a new campaign by Lazarus APT that exploits vulnerabilities in South Korean software products and uses a watering hole approach.
+Fabio has more than 10 years of experience as a malware analyst and possesses a BSc in Computer Science.Kaspersky researchers uncovered malicious wheel packages in PyPI that targeted both Windows and Linux and contained a dropper delivering malware dubbed ZiChatBot.
+We attribute this activity to OceanLotus APT.